- The most common causes of LED screen damage

 Moisture Ingress: A Silent Killer

 Moisture is sneaky.
 You might not see immediate symptoms, but corrosion can quietly start building up behind the scenes.
 I’ve had customers call me weeks after an outdoor event, wondering why parts of their screen are dim or flickering.
+How water gets in:- Poor panel sealing (especially with older or budget models)

 - Condensation from temperature changes